MrMegh/InstallTailwind/README.md

 ## Overview

-This Bash script automates the setup of a new web project with Tailwind CSS.
+This `Python3` script automates the setup of a new web project with Tailwind CSS.
 It creates the necessary project structure, initializes npm, sets up Tailwind CSS, and provides a basic HTML template with Tailwind CSS styles.

 ## Prerequisites